ymd-h/diffqc/README.md

-# diffq: Differentiable Quantum Circuit Simulator for Quantum Machine Learning
+# diffqc: Differentiable Quantum Circuit Simulator for Quantum Machine Learning

 ## 1. Overview
+> **Note**
+> This project started as diffq, but because of accidental name conflict,
+> we change name to diffqc.

-diffq is a python package providing differentiable quantum circuit simulator.
+diffqc is a python package providing differentiable quantum circuit simulator.
 The main target is quantum machine learning.

-diffq is built on [JAX](https://jax.readthedocs.io/en/latest/), so that it is
+diffqc is built on [JAX](https://jax.readthedocs.io/en/latest/), so that it is
 * GPU friendly,
 * easily vectorized,